COMP1100-PAL/comp1100-pal.github.io/_posts/2018-08-23-recursive-functions.md

 		| ______ = ______
 ```

-Using the same methodology, write a recursive function that checks if a string in a palindrome.
+Using the same methodology, write a recursive function that checks if a string is a palindrome.
 You can use the following functions that get the first and last elements of list:
 ```
 	head :: [a] -> a
 	last :: [a] -> a